Vince Copley: Book and stories

 His memoir, The Wonder of Little Things, published posthumously in December 2022, was created from Copley's hundreds of recollections, told orally as stories by Lea McInerney.
 Copley was able to review the complete manuscript and answer the publisher's questions on the final revision before his death.
 The book includes photographs as well as suggested reading, and a timeline of important events in Australian and Indigenous history.

 He relates in his book that there were several influential women in his life too, including his sisters Josie and Winnie (Branson), and their "Aunty Glad" (actually their cousin, Gladys Elphick, who among other achievements, founded the Council of Aboriginal Women of South Australia and the Aboriginal Medical Service).

 Personal life

 Copley married Brenda Thomas, who died in 2020, and they had children, Kara and Vincent.

 Sometime before 2014, Copley adopted the middle name "Warrior".

-Siblings

-Winnie Branson also became an activist.
-In the 1960s, she was a prominent member of the Aborigines' Progress Association, and became the first South Australian state secretary of FCAATSI (1967–1971).
-Prior to the 1967 referendum, she was a part of a delegation of Indigenous representatives who visited Canberra to lobby MPs to vote yes.
-Later she worked with her cousin Gladys Elphick to form the Council of Aboriginal Women of South Australia.

-Josie Agius (1934–2016), one of South Australia's first Aboriginal health workers.
-She was honoured with the 2014 NAIDOC Award "for improving the lives and welfare of Aboriginal peoples in South Australia" and by the 2017 renaming of Park 22 in the Adelaide Park Lands by the City of Adelaide to Josie Agius Park/Wikaparntu Wirra (Park 22).
+Copley's sisters Winnie Branson and Josie Agius also became prominent - Branson as an activist and first South Australian state secretary of FCAATSI in 1967, and Agius as one of South Australia's first Aboriginal health workers.